Safeguarding

 The Trust Board ensures that a Risk Management Strategy is in place and provides the oversight in terms of maintenance, delivery and evaluation of the effectiveness of the strategy.
 The Risk Management Strategy sets out the vision for managing risk, identifies the accountability arrangements and resources for managing risk and provides guidance on acceptable levels of risk within the organisation.
 Risk management is a fundamental part of the total approach to quality, corporate and clinical governance and is essential to the Trust’s ability to discharge its functions as a partner in the local health and care system, as a public benefit corporation and a provider of health services, as a custodian of public funds and a significant employer.

 All employees have an important part to play in identifying, assessing and managing risk.
 To support employees in this role, the Trust provides a range of policies, strategies, procedures, protocols and guidelines, together with information at all levels that are relevant to an individual’s role.
 The Trust aims to ensure that employees have the knowledge, skills, support and access to the expert advice necessary to manage risk effectively and efficiently.
-Support and training were provided in line with the risk management training needs analysis, which identified the level of training appropriate for an individual’s authority and duties.
+Support and training are provided in line with the risk management training needs analysis, which identifies the level of training appropriate for an individual’s authority and duties.

 Modern Slavery is a safeguarding issue and our staff are guided to follow the safeguarding adults and children safeguarding process to risk assess and raise any concerns regarding modern slavery to ensure staff and patient safety at all times.